FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advanced_routing/_index.md

 -   Ability to specify and overwrite transformation and routing steps on an account basis
 -   Distributed execution of the routes in a Standard Cluster or Enterprise Cluster

-The following topics provide detailed info about different aspects of <span class="mc-variable my_project_variables.Advanced_Routing variable">Advanced Routing</span> :
+The following topics provide detailed info about different aspects of {{< SecureTransport/advancedrouting  >}} :

 -   <a href="c_st_order_of_configuration" class="MCXref xref">Order of configuration</a>
 -   <a href="c_st_configuration" class="MCXref xref">Configuration</a>